-Chart 9 - Average Overall Scores by Sectors and Markets 2017
+Chart 9 - Average Overall Scores by Sectors and Markets 2018

-Subject Performance in 2017
+Subject Performance in 2018

 Regarding the general subject performance of CSR Advocate Index participants as shown in Chart 3, Labour Practices scored the highest across industries.
 Subject performance of various sectors are provided in Chart 8 below and shows minimal deviation between sectors.
-In our verification process in 2017, the following CSR initiatives continued to drive the improving CSR performance.
-In general, the average scores for all sectors increased compared to year 2016.
+In our verification process in 2018, the following CSR initiatives continued to drive the improving CSR performance.

-Chart 10 - Subject Scores of Various Sectors 2017 for HKQAA CSR Advocate Index
+Chart 10 - Subject Scores of Various Sectors 2018 for HKQAA CSR Advocate Index